EMIT-leadership-development/emit/_programs/women-leaders.md

     days_number: 50
     sprite_selection_number: 13
     image_url: /images/african-leadership-mother-EMIT.webp
-  - title: Time and Project Management
+  - title: ' Project and Time Management'
     objective: >-
       This course addresss the importance of good time management skills and examines the steps and skills needed to manage a project, big or small,